GabeCasciano/Capstone20/README.md

 ## Project Structure

+Outlined below is the structure of this repository and locations and purpose of each file, in the directories containing the specific files and the intermediary directories as well there are more files similar to this one which cover the specific files in more detail.
+Use this project structure below as a map for navigating through this repository.

 - **AutonomousPkg**: The custom python package written for this project.
   - **Autonomous**: The top-level directory for the python package.
     - **Modules**: Contains all of the high-level algorithms required for this project.